Russian opposition leader and activists held before Putin inauguration

 “I have the feeling that people are gathering just to let off steam and that nothing will change,” said the 31-year-old man called Alexander, who declined to give his surname.

-OVD Info, a rights organisation that monitors detentions, said it had received reports of police detaining almost 600 people across Russia.
+OVD-Info, a rights organisation that monitors detentions, said it had received reports of police detaining over 1,000 people across Russia, nearly 500 of them in Moscow.
 It cited its own sources at the Moscow protest as saying pro-Kremlin Cossacks had beaten protesters with leather whips, sparking a fight.

 A police spokesman said around 1,500 people had protested in Moscow, the Interfax news agency reported.
 Reuters reporters estimated the crowd numbered several thousand.